 Chapter 7:

-Despite the exceptionally late time, Lena was sitting at her dinner table looking over some notes.
-For some reason though, probably because of the noise coming from the television, she couldn't bring herself to focus.
+On that night, seven years ago, Lena sat at her dinner table looking over some notes.
+For some reason though, probably because of the noise coming from the television, she couldn't focus.

 Normally, the TV wouldn't have been used at all but today was a special circumstance.
 Her cousin was actually under her care for the day.
-He seemed weirdly engrossed in, not only the show, but also just the device playing it.
-It was almost as if he wasn't used to engaging with one.
+He was about ten years old at the time and seemed weirdly engrossed in, not only the show, but also the device playing it.

-Deciding to take a break from her studies, she walked over to watch the show with him.
+Deciding to take a break from her studies, Lena walked over to watch with him.

 "Do you like this show?", she asked.